drestrepoj06/CGI-COP-WUR/README.md

 Welcome to **RCOP**, a powerful tool for monitoring the accident response operations at Utrecht Centraal Railway Station in simulation.

 RCOP is an open source Rail Common Operation Picture toolbox based on a series of open source data-handling tools.
-You can also consider this a minimal integration of traffic monitoring dashboard built on [Apache Kafka](https://kafka.apache.org/), [TIle38](https://tile38.com/), [Streamlit](https://streamlit.io/), [Mapbox](https://www.mapbox.com/).
+You can also consider this a minimal integration of traffic monitoring dashboard built on [Apache Kafka](https://kafka.apache.org/), [TIle38](https://tile38.com/), [WebSocket](https://websocket.org/guides/websocket-protocol/), [Redis](https://redis.io/), [Streamlit](https://streamlit.io/), [Mapbox](https://www.mapbox.com/).

 ## 🛠 Installation

-Follow these simple steps to set up the system:
+You need to install and set up [Docker Desktop](https://docs.docker.com/desktop/) in your computer.
+Then, follow these simple steps to set up the system:

 1. Clone the repository:
   ```bash